cloudsmith-io/dt/README.md

 ## Example: Solving AoC 2022 - Day 1

-OK, so we'll solve Part 1 of [Day 1 of AoC 2022](https://adventofcode.com/2022/day/1) here, to show you what the process looks like.
+OK, so we'll solve Part 1 of [Day 1 of AoC 2022](https://adventofcode.com/2022/day/1) here to show you what the process looks like.

 ### The Problem

 Imagine you're helping Santa's elves organize their groups of snacks by total calories.
-Each elf carries several snacks, and each snack has a number of calories.
+Each elf carries several snacks, each with a number of calories.
 The elves wrote down their snacks like this:

 ```
 1000